gujiuxiang/MIL.pytorch/README.md

 cd ../../
 ```

 Or, you can use the transformed PyTorch model of mine.
-You can download them from [BaiduPan].
+You can download them from [Baidu Pan](https://pan.baidu.com/s/1pLJkp0f).
 Files included in that directory are:
 ```
 vocabs/vocab_train.pkl
 vocabs/vocab_words.txt